matt123miller/matt123miller.github.io/site/src/content/blog/treasure-golem/index.md

 After daydreaming the concept I recently unleashed this idea on my players.
 The specific mechanics were thrown together on the spot but everyone had a good time.
 The treasure golem is a rewarding encounter for it's theme and spectacle, not it's mechanical depth.
 However it has a few tricks up it's sleeve.

 This could be used as a the primary or final means of defence.
 If it's the primary foe in a location then you could make it more difficult or complex mechanically.
-If it's the final enemy after a long slog through a dungeon or following a dragon fight then perhaps tone down the difficulty for a weakened party. the story of the battle will be just as rewarding as the treasure itself.
+If it's the final enemy after a long slog through a dungeon or following a dragon fight then perhaps tone down the difficulty for a weakened party.
+The story of the battle will be just as rewarding as the treasure itself.
 I include some suggested alterations at the end.

 - Sandman from Spiderman
 - cone attack that applies slow